vicent-dev/notice-me/Readme.md

 There is two basic ways to interact with Notice-me:

 - **http**: endpoints are for the websocket connection and for the CRUD of notifications (swagger documentation pending).
 - **amqp**: one consumer for `notification.notify` queue which objective is to notify a notification and marked it as notified.
+Other consumer to create notifications async for queue `notification.create`.

 At the moment the demo just reads the pending notifications and publish them into the notification queue which means that the notifications will be notified when the backend demo is executed.